kushankurxd/3D_flip_menu/README.md

 # flutter3dflipmenu

-A new Flutter design for Next-Gen `Side Navigation Menu`.
+A new Flutter design for Next-Gen `Side Navigation Bar`.

 #### Inspired from : [Dribble](https://dribbble.com/shots/4773637-3D-flip-menu)